cweitz621/basic-hs-sa-tech-assessment-submission/README.md

 This proof-of-concept demonstrates an integration between Breezy's smart home platform and HubSpot CRM.
 The application simulates an admin panel that Breezy's team would use to:

-1. **Sync Customer Data**: Automatically create HubSpot contacts when customers purchase thermostats or sign up for trials
+1. **Sync Customer Data**: Automatically create HubSpot contacts when customers create accounts
-2. **Track Hardware Purchases**: Create deals in HubSpot's "Hardware Pipeline" with associated line items for thermostat purchases
-3. **Manage Trial Signups**: Create trial deals with line items that include billing frequency and pricing information
+3. **Manage Trial Signups**: Create trial deals to track which trials have converted to a paid subscription
-4. **Monitor Subscriptions**: Display subscription status from HubSpot's custom "Breezy Subscriptions" object
 5. **AI-Powered Insights**: Generate customer health insights using Google Gemini AI, with recommendations for HubSpot AI tools

 ### Key Features

-- **Contact Management**: Create and view contacts.
-Optionally include Thermostat purchases which create deals and reflect in the table.
+- **Contact Management**: Create and view contacts
-- **Deal Tracking**: Separate pipelines for hardware purchases (Hardware Pipeline) and trials (Default Pipeline)
 - **Line Item Integration**: Automatic creation of line items for thermostats and premium subscriptions
-- **Custom Object Integration**: Read subscription data from HubSpot custom objects
 - **AI Customer Health**: Generate insights with specific HubSpot AI tool recommendations
-- **Error Handling**: User-friendly error messages for common issues (e.g., duplicate emails)
+- **Error Handling**: User-friendly error messages for common issues (e.g., duplicate emails, multiple trials)

 ### Technology Stack